 - Basic Core.
-These required 1000- and 2000-level thematically linked courses from multiple disciplines expose students to the range of ideas and habits of the mind that are present in the liberal arts and sciences, and are included in the arts and sciences component of the associate degree programs. - Multidisciplinary Integrative Seminar.
-This integrative course introduces students to cross-disciplinary discourse and enables them to make connections between the ideas and concepts they have learned through their experiences in discipline-specific liberal arts courses. - Interdisciplinary Advanced Core.
+These required 1000- and 2000-level thematically linked courses from multiple disciplines expose students to the range of ideas and habits of the mind that are present in the liberal arts and sciences, and are included in the arts and sciences component of the associate degree programs. - Interdisciplinary Advanced Core.
 These 3000- and 4000-level courses provide students with the opportunity to continue the integration process they began in their multidisciplinary integrative seminar.
 Specifically, students will be challenged to compare, contrast, analyze, evaluate, and synthesize knowledge from multiple academic disciplines. - Senior Capstone.
 The capstone course is a project-based transdisciplinary endeavor designed to provide students with an opportunity to develop a signature work that demonstrates their integration of knowledge and skills across their academic and professional coursework.